-Lady Gaga suffered from depression last year and is no longer battling an eating disorder, she told Harper's Bazaar Feb.
-5.
+Lady Gaga suffered from depression last year and is no longer battling an eating disorder.

-"I became very depressed at the end of 2013," said Gaga.
+"I became very depressed at the end of 2013," Gaga told Harper's Bazaar.
 "I was exhausted fighting people off.
 I was angry, cynical, and had this deep sadness, like an anchor dragging everywhere I go."

 The pop icon said she overcame her depression after having a series of heartfelt talks with her mother, Cynthia Germanotta, and by improving her health.
 "I am better with food," said Gaga.
 "I don't have an eating disorder anymore."